TheLastMemeLeft/mycloud-mvp/README.md

 # Next Steps
 The immediate next steps include developing a React-based frontend for a user-friendly interface, integrating WebDAV support using the wsgidav library for cross-device file syncing, and implementing file versioning to allow rollback of changes.
 Additionally, transitioning file storage to AWS S3 will enhance scalability, while adding multi-factor authentication and rate limiting with flask-limiter will bolster security.

+Long term the idea is to create a self hosted cloud drive-like service that also incorporates Docusign-like document verification through a more advanced cyrptographic hash.

 ...